The Pros and Cons of Living With Roommates

 However, paying rent isn’t the only way roommates can help you save money:

 - Utilities: While it’s true that having more than one person in a space will likely mean an increase in overall utility usage, your share of the higher total will almost certainly be less than it would be if you were responsible for utilities on your own.
-Splitting electricity, heat, internet, and cable can lead to significant savings every month.
+Splitting electricity, heat, internet, and cable is one solid way to save on your monthly utility bills.

 - Furniture: You’re still going to need your own bed, but pooling assets to furnish communal spaces means less money needs to be spent overall.
 Sharing costs on items like a television, sofa, kitchen table, and even cookware could lead to real savings.
 Just be sure you have a plan for who gets to keep what items for when your living situation comes to an end.